Welcome

 Our focus will be on using the setup of Machine Learning with training data, test data, and validation data.

-For classification problems we will discuss accuracy using confusion tables.
+For classification problems we will discuss accuracy using the confusion matrix.

 Welcome to Stat.
 652 Statistical Learning